adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 - can vote *merely against* something
 - no more election hangovers
-- no more strategic windows
+- no more last minute trickery
 - low voter participation not a problem
 - direct democracy is reasonable
 - can vote for *documents* instead of people